AdobeDocs/certification.en/help/certifications/acc/acc-m-developer.md

 * The ability to create a functional scope of work for an Adobe Campaign installation
 * The ability to provide the technical roadmap including LEO and task dependencies
 * The ability to provide technical requirement information for the project scope and timeline
-* Experience with ontributes to business requirements workshops
+* Experience with business requirements workshops
 * Experience leading solution design workshops
 * The ability to evaluate multiple solution approaches and provide recommendations
 * The ability to review existing campaigns and processes on other platforms to determine needs for the Adobe Campaign implementation